SushiLab/mVIRs/README.md

 ### Installation using conda

-The easiest method to install mVIRs is to use the conda package manager which will automatically set up an environment with the dependencies in the correct versions.
+The easiest way to install mVIRs is to use the conda package manager, which will automatically set up an environment with the correct versions of the dependencies.

 ```bash
 # Install dependencies